| |

 of Nazi occupied France as she fought the German host."
 Her costume consisted of a red dress, red hooded robe/cloak and a blue eye mask.
 Although, on the cover of Bullseye Comics, the color of her dress is yellow and with a purple mask. |

 Lady Satan (II): 1945, Red Seal Comics #2 (Dynamic).
 The second Lady Satan has real powers, a self-professed master of black magic.
-She uses generic magic powers as well as using magic powders and such for spells. |
+She uses generic magic powers as well as using magic powders and such for spells.
+Her magic also gives her the strength of 20 men, strong enough to break chains. |

 Roy